perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * **Dashboard label**: Add descriptive label, e.g. "Host metrics webserver 1"
 * **Variables**: If the Grafana dashboard has [templating values](https://grafana.com/docs/grafana/latest/reference/templating/), set variables and one or more values.

-## Key metrics
+## Service Level Indicators

-When one or more Grafana dashboard have been linked to the test runs, it is possible to select metrics from these dashboards as `key metrics`.
+When one or more Grafana dashboard have been linked to the test runs, it is possible to select metrics from these dashboards as `Service Level Indicators`.

 ---

-> Key metrics are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.
+> Service Level Indicators are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.

 ---
-Key metrics can be optionally configured to be automatically assessed after a test run has finished.
+Service Level Indicators can be optionally configured to be automatically assessed after a test run has finished.
 The results can then be used to act as a `quality gate` when runing tests from a CI/CD pipeline.
 See [Setting up Perfana as quality gate](https://docs.perfana.io/docs/administration/ci-cd.html#quality-gate)

 Two types of checks can be configured for a `key metric`:
 * **Requirement**: Check if the `key metric` value is `greater than` or `smaller than` a specified value.
 An example check would be "Average CPU usage should be smaller than 70%" or "Maximum throughput should be higher than 1000 (rps)"